itzmmohit/LGMVIP-Java-Task-Number-1/README.md

 # LGMVIP-Java-Task-Number-1

-Technologies Required - Java programming language, Java Servlets Web Features, Applet, and Ajax.
+Technologies Used - Java programming language, Java Servlets Web Features, Applet, and Ajax.

 Project Description - The purpose of this Java project is to convert a currency from one to another.